swlaschin/fsharpforfunandprofit.com/content/posts/recipe-part2/index.md

 Well, if we can turn this simple function into a switch function, then we can use the switch composition we just talked about above.

 In other words, we need an adapter block.
-It the same concept that we used for `bind`, except that this time our adapter block will have a slot for one-track function, and the overall "shape" of the adapter block is a switch.
+It has the same concept that we used for `bind`, except that this time our adapter block will have a slot for one-track function, and the overall "shape" of the adapter block is a switch.

 ![lifting a simple function](./Recipe_Railway_SwitchAdapter.png)